JasminDreasond/Tiny-Essentials/docs/v1/Ai-Tips.md

 * 💬 **Managing Large Output Responses**
   If a reply needs to be very long, AI might break or compress the message too much to fit it into a single reply — and this often ruins the meaning or structure of the output.
 I always consider this when asking questions and sometimes break complex requests into smaller steps.

+---

+## 🤖 About AI Usage in the Projects

+Some parts of this project were assisted by AI, but all the core decisions and logic come directly from me.
+Here's how I usually balance things:

+* 🧠 **Ideas and Logic**:
+  All the concepts, how the system works, and the reasoning behind each part of the code are my own.
+I use AI mostly as a helper to speed things up or explore alternatives, but I’m always the one guiding and correcting everything.

+* 📄 **jsDocs and Type Structures**:
+  I take care of the structure and typing in the documentation myself.
+When it comes to writing the descriptions, I might use AI to help word things better, but the meaning and context are always mine.

+* 🧪 **HTML Test Files**:
+  For testing interfaces, I usually let AI generate the base since it's faster to describe what I need than build it all from scratch.
+It helps me quickly test the behavior of what I’ve programmed.

+* ✍️ **Text (Messages, Descriptions, etc.)**:
+  I often ask AI to help me write or polish messages, explanations, or descriptions.
+It's great for keeping things clear and readable, but I always review and adjust it to match the logic and personality I want.

+* 🌸 **Style and Personality**:
+  I love using emojis and I’ve set up my system to guide how AI writes with my personal style.
+That includes tone, formatting, and the little details that make the project feel like mine.

+This approach is consistent across all my projects.
+It lets me stay focused on what really matters to me — logic, structure, and creativity — while still using AI as a practical tool when it makes sense.